software-patterns/workshop/README.md

 # What

-- This repository is a space for collaborating on patterns.
+- This repository is a space for giving and receiving feedback on patterns.
-- It is perpetually a work in progress.
+- It will never be "finished" or publishable; rather, it is a community resource from which the raw materials of publishable works can be mined.
 - It is a space where we can let our weirdest and wildest ideas run loose.
   - *but please illustrate your weird ideas with lots of examples; it's hard to talk about ideas without something concrete to point to. —benchristel*
 - Our scope includes code, software architecture, user interfaces, team dynamics, and open-source communities.